Large-Norm Solutions and the Relaxation-Time Limit for Quantum Hydrodynamics on the Two-Dimensional Torus: Global well-posedness of GCP solutions on

-By a analogue argument as property (1) by considering the difference of \eqref{eq:duhamel}, we can prove $\{(\psi_m,S_m)\}$ is a contractive sequence.
+By an analogous argument, applied to the difference of two equations of the form \eqref{eq:duhamel}, we can prove that $\{(\psi_m,S_m)\}$ is a contractive sequence.
 Since the estimates are standard and almost repetitive, we will not give the details.

-\begin{lem} There exists $0<q<1$, such that the sequence $\{(\psi_m,S_m)\}$ satisfies
+\begin{lem} There exists $0<q<1$ such that the sequence $\{(\psi_m,S_m)\}$ satisfies

 \end{lem}